 Collection of 19th and 20th century couture, high-fashion, and ready-to wear designs.

 - Park School Doorknob Award site.

 - Park School Field Production: Templates and forms

 - Ithaca College Risk Management: See the Certificate of Insurance Request Form for Film Shoots.

 - City of Ithaca: Request to Film on City Property & Violent Scent Request.
 VERY IMPORTANT: Be sure to read the requirements!!
 Here is the application.

-- Cornell Campus: Director of Operations, University Communications, 308 Day Hall.
-Phone: 607-255-1573.
-"All requests to film on the Cornell Campus must be approved by University Communications."
-See also: Filming in Cornell's libraries form (255-3393, send the form to: email@example.com)
+- Cornell Campus: contact Linda Mikula 255-1856 email@example.com "All requests to film on the Cornell Campus must be approved by University Communications."
+See also: Filming in Cornell's libraries (fill out this form)

 - NYS Governors Office of Motion Picture and Television Development.